pollyren/argparse/README.md

 - Support for positional arguments and options
 - Supports flag-based, long-form and grouped short options
 - Provides easy-to-use macros for defining arguments
-- Allows customisable help messages for arguments
+- Built-in `-h`/`--help` options that automatically generates and prints a customisable usage message
 - Ability to enforce required arguments
+- Enables predefined choices for arguments to restrict values to a specified set
 - Validates arguments and returns errors for invalid arguments
 - Compatible with C++